typhoon-data-org/typhoon-orchestrator/docs/getting-started/installation.md

 This runs a container with only 1 service, `typhoon-af`.
 This has both Airflow and Typhoon installed on it ready to work with.

 #### Directories
-Some directories in the container are mounted, which means that their contents are synchronized between your computer and the container.
+Some directories are mounted which synchronizes files between your computer and the container.

 - ./data_lake - for landing files (as a local dev environment)
 - ./airflow_dags - where typhoon compiles your Airflow DAGs to